-The Corporation's trade and accrued payables were as follows:
+The Corporation's accounts payable, accrued liabilities and other liabilities were as follows:

-December 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Accounts payable 1,729 974
+Accounts payable 5,519 1,729

-Accrued liabilities 845 364
+Accrued liabilities 2,133 845

+Total accounts payable and accrued liabilities 7,652 2,574

+Other current liabilities 63 47

-Total current accounts payable and accrued liabilities 2,574 1,338
+Total current accounts payable and accrued liabilities and other liabilities 7,715 2,621

-Other liabilities 181 230
+Other liabilities 72 134

-Total accounts payable, accrued liabilities and other liabilities 2,755 1,568
+Total accounts payable, accrued liabilities and other liabilities 7,787 2,755

 Depending on the credit terms of the trade payable, interest will be charged after a predetermined number of days from the date of the invoice.
-The Corporation has financial risk management policies in place to ensure that all payables are paid within the preagreed credit terms.
+The Corporation has financial risk management policies in place to ensure that all payables are paid within the pre-agreed credit terms.